niczero/minion-backend-storable/README.md

 app->start;
 ```

 Just start one or more background worker processes in addition to your web
 server.

-    $ ./myapp.pl minion worker
+  ./myapp.pl minion worker

-## Installation

-  All you need is a oneliner, it takes less than a minute.

-    $ curl -L cpanmin.us | perl - -n Minion

-  We recommend the use of a [Perlbrew](http://perlbrew.pl) environment.